 Spicy Chicken Sheperd’s Pie

-This Spicy Chicken Sheperd’s Pie is some I have been tossing around for over a year as a blog post, but I just never put that plan in action until now.
+This Spicy Chicken Sheperd’s Pie is something I have been tossing around for over a year as a blog post, but I just never put that plan in action until now.

 I love anything spicy and buffalo chicken is comfort food to me and my family.
 Yes, even my little guy loves some spicy dishes.